If you’re pregnant, and it’s unexpected, you might feel completely overwhelmed.

 Of all your choices, this is the most immediately permanent.
 That’s something to keep in mind if you don't know if you want an abortion.
 It’s also something to think about if you’re feeling pressured to have an abortion.

-- Do I know enough about abortion to be confident in my choice?
 If not, contact us and we can connect you with help in your area.
-These centers are designed to empower you to make an informed choice, and they do not profit from your decision.
+These centers are designed to empower you to make an informed choice, and they will never profit from your decision in any way.

-- Have I had an ultrasound to see if my pregnancy is viable?
-Some early pregnancies end in miscarriages, so it’s good to know that going into your abortion decision.
+Sadly, some early pregnancies end in miscarriages, so it’s good to know that before making an abortion decision.
 An ultrasound will also alert you if you have an ectopic1 pregnancy, which can be a life-threatening condition.
-For a free ultrasound, call 1-800-712-4357, send us a message, or chat with us.
+For a free ultrasound, call 1-800-712-4357, send us a text, or you are welcome to chat with us.

 This is a decision that can be made any time in your pregnancy, all the way up to birth.
 It can even be made right after you have your baby.
 There are several different kinds of adoption, and it can be helpful to learn about each type to see if any fit your situation.